 - Completed Self Reported Academic Record (SRAR) (may take up to 48 hours to receive after application is submitted)

-- For the fall 2023 admissions cycle, letters of recommendation will not be used in the review of your application.
+- Letters of recommendation will not be used in the review of your application.

 *Important notes about the deadline: